Immune Boosting Chicken Soup

 Other vegetables can be added if you like such as shiitake mushroom, spinach, kale.

 This soup only takes 10 minutes to make, which is why chicken breasts are used.
-However, you can use chicken thigh in place of breast depending on your preference.
+However, you can use chicken thigh in place of breast, but the soup will take 45 - 60 minutes to cook.
+Also, use water if using thighs in place of stock.